y-scope/clp-ffi-py/README.md

 # 1. Create and enter a virtual environment
 python -m venv venv && . ./venv/bin/activate

-# 2. Install development dependencies:
+# 2. Install development dependencies
 pip install -r requirements-dev.txt

-# 3. Pull all submodules in preparation for building:
+# 3. Pull all submodules in preparation for building
 git submodule update --init --recursive

-# 4. Install:
+# 4. Install
 pip install -e .
 ```

 ## Build and Test with cibuildwheel

 This project utilizes [cibuildwheel][7] configuration.
-Whenever modifications are made and committed to Github,
+Whenever modifications are made and committed to GitHub,
 the cibuildwheel Action will automatically initiate,
 building this library for several Python environments across diverse OS and architectures.
-You can access the build outcomes (wheel files) via the Github Action page.
+You can access the build outcomes (wheel files) via the GitHub Action page.
 For instructions on customizing the build targets or running cibuildwheel locally,
 please refer to the official documentation of cibuildwheel.